Focus on the Now

 Writing the Now is crucial in those segments or scenes of drama, and on less dramatic but utterly crucial segues).
 The Now is all about focusing on an immediate moment in your plot or in your character’s story—and not reminding us of what’s previously occurred or inferring what might happen next.
 In those tension-charged “inhale” moments (see Rule #8: Keep your characters moving) one’s writing should never dawdle, or drift, or pull away from visual or emotional impact.
 Thus, this rule’s addendum to Rule #8’s sage (IMHO) wisdom is this: Keep your characters—and the reader—grounded in space/time.
 (Seriously.)
 Keep us here.
 Keep us now.
 When you’re confronting drama, your writing should be its most concise and free of asides and philosophical segues.
 Keep your writing linear.

-Thus, midway through a daring cavalry charge against a hoard of angry hostiles, a writer shouldn’t suddenly decide that the protagonist once had an aunt named Rita who smelled like persimmon blossoms.
+Or perhaps, midway through a daring cavalry charge against a hoard of angry hostiles, a writer shouldn’t suddenly decide that the protagonist once had an aunt named Rita who smelled like persimmon blossoms.
 Maybe the dear woman exists in your mind—but now isn’t the time to introduce her.
+Again, you’re disrupting the importance of the now—a hundred galloping horses, grim-faced soldiers with swords gleaming in the sun and a thousand angry Lutherans, waiting to thwart their advance.

-The Recap.
-Recapping is reminding a reader, or summarizing, passages or events that have already transpired.
+Also important to mention: Avoid the recap.
+Recapping is reminding a reader, or worse—summarizing for the reader—passages or events that have already transpired.
 A good novelist tells the reader once and moves on.
 Typically, a recap tends to be an unnecessary reiteration of a previous scene or sequence.
 Yet strong prose needs no reassurance.
-If you’re unsure whether a reader will remember your relevancy, revisit that scene and strengthen its potency (in its own Now.)
+If you’re unsure whether a reader will remember your relevancy, revisit that scene and strengthen its potency.
 Then move along.

 BTW: Beware summarizing any verbiage as a fictive device.
 Usually lacking drama and stylistic intensity, a summary is a limp noodle of a segue or brief passage.
 Say it eloquently, or not at all.